 Nina Rastgar was born and raised in the northern region of Iran, in Gilan.
 The people of Gilan form one of the main ethnic groups in northern Iran, historically working as farmers and artisans.

-Nina Rastgar earned their bachelor’s degree in Agricultural Engineering in Gilan, where they developed a lasting connection between hand and mind—an approach they continue to carry into their art practice.
-They were also a member of the Cultural Heritage, Tourism, and Handicrafts Organization of Gilan for years, holding positions in gardening and farming to create wearable handicrafts with wood and Metal.
-Nina later earned their MFA as a presential Fellow from USC, further expanding their interdisciplinary approach to media, material, and cultural critique.
+Nina Rastgar earned their bachelor’s degree in Agricultural Engineering in Gilan, where they developed a lasting connection between hand and mind, an approach they continue to carry into their art practice.
+They were also members of the Cultural Heritage, Tourism, and Handicrafts Organization of Gilan for years, holding positions in gardening and farming to create wearable handicrafts in wood and Metal.
+Nina later earned their Master of Fine Arts as a Presidential Fellow at USC for leadership roles in the US, further expanding their interdisciplinary approach to media, material, and cultural critique.

 Ali Rastgar, 1979, Deylaman Project, Gilan, Iran.

-Nina views objects in space as dynamic mediums of lived experience that encapsulate the memory and the self, prompting critical thinking, reviving memory, and care rather than nostalgia.
+Nina views objects in space as dynamic mediums of lived experience that encapsulate the memory and the self, prompting critical thinking, reviving process, and care rather than nostalgia.

 Ali Rastgar, 1979, Deylaman Project, Gilan,Iran.